bstaton1/esc-qual-ms-analysis/0-functions/README.md

 ### `edit_full_model.R`

 This function allows running many different models all based on a master model file.
 Based on the input arguments to this function, it edits the code from a full model to remove complexity and arrive at a simpler model (e.g., one that does not include time-trending probability of returning at age).
-Relies heavily on `stringr::str_replace()`.
+Relies heavily on the 'stringr' package for pattern matching and replacement.

 ### `extract_jags_metadata.R`

-After the model is done fitting using JAGS, this function scrapes the output object to neatly format some important information that might be of interest later (mcmc settings, start time, stop tie, elapsed time, effective parameters, DIC statistics).
+After the model is done fitting using JAGS, this function scrapes the output object to neatly format some important information that might be of interest later (mcmc settings, start time, stop time, elapsed time, effective parameters, DIC statistics).

 ### `full_model.R`